zdotdev/Svelte-Sandbox/README.md

 ## Usage

-Type `npm run dev` to start the app.
+Type `npm start` to start the app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>